Davidasx/FR33-CH4T/README.md

 # FR33-CH4T
 [简体中文](README-zh_CN.md)   [English](README.md)

+**Notice: the Duckduckgo Search plugin is disabled by default.
+Please check it in settings if you need it.
+The plugin doesn't support beta models (like LLaMa and Claude).**

 ⭐️ **If you like this project, please consider giving it a star!** ⭐️

 Welcome to one of the only (nearly) unlimited free GPT-4o online chat!